ritterim/rimdev-blog/_posts/2018-06-08-ie-still-breaking-promises-literally.md

 image_credit: Photo by Gianni Zanato on Unsplash
 ---

-I could probably rant and rave about IE for a couple of hours, reminiscing about busted [box models](http://www.456bereastreet.com/archive/200612/internet_explorer_and_the_css_box_model/), janky IE specific hacks, and other joys that came with supporting a browser that never died.
+I could probably rant and rave about Internet Explorer (IE) for a couple of hours, reminiscing about busted [box models](http://www.456bereastreet.com/archive/200612/internet_explorer_and_the_css_box_model/), janky IE specific hacks, and other joys that came with supporting a browser that never died.
 It might get some good laughs, but only because we know we’re (almost) free and clear.

 However, just when IE is finally an afterthought, not so much as a blip in my thought process, it peers over my shoulder with that stupid smirk.